rand256/valetudo/README.md

 * Ability to select multiple saved zones at once;
 * Selected zones optionally shown at the map tab to see and edit what's actually going to be cleaned;
-* Renaming zones and spots, since why not?
 * Configurable virtual walls and forbidden zones, finally!
 * Scheduled zoned cleaning - when you do not need to clean the whole house;
-* Ability to specify in webGUI the number of iterations to clean the same zone multiple times;
+* Ability to specify the number of iterations to clean the same zone multiple times;
 * Showing status of the device on the map;
 * Set of dynamically appearing buttons on the map to better control device from there;
 * Experimental ability to save/restore maps;
-* Random visual changes: using different colors and icons here and there, some behavioral changes when working with maps and so on.
+* A telegram bot software for remote control from the outside world;
+* A number of visual changes and under-the-hood optimizations.

-**Also webUI localization is supported since 0.4.0-RE7!**
+**Also localization is supported since 0.4.0-RE7!**
 Currently available for en/de/ru/bg.
 Add your own native language support by editing ./client/locales/en.json template and sending a PR.

 ----